– From The Enkindled Spring, D. H. Lawrence

 - bright festival clothing

-- flowers for the May Pole
+- flowers for the May Pole and your flower crown

 - musical instruments for fire circle

 - wood for the Balefire

 - the desire for a wonderful spiritual weekend!